Wild Pacific Halibut Cheeks

 We select only the smallest and purest wild halibut – the very best of the catch!

 - Skinless & boneless

 - Average of 10 cheeks per 16-oz. bag

 Halibut is light and lean, with a wonderfully fresh, versatile flavor and delicate texture.

-Because the purity of longer-lived predatory fish (like halibut) declines as they age, we procure only sustainably harvested halibut that weigh 20 lbs or less.
+Because the purity of longer-lived predatory fish (like halibut) declines as they age, we procure only sustainably harvested halibut of smaller size.

 This purity-focused policy also ensures that our halibut is more tender than most.
 And our halibut cheeks are even more delicate and sweet!